 Sometimes people who have a drug problem don’t think they have or they refuse to believe it.
-If you think a friend has a problem with drugs, you can talk to a specialist advisor who can help you.
+If you think a friend has a problem with drugs, you can talk to someone who can help you.
 Talking to someone about their drug behaviours can be really difficult and they may not want to listen or talk to you about it.
 The best thing you can do is to be there for them and encourage them to change.

-If you are concerned about someone else’s drug use you can speak to someone confidentially, and get information that might be able to help you.
-Your GP will be able to give advice and talk you through support options available, and our Healthy Sandwell will be able to signpost you to local support and services too.
+If you are concerned about someone else’s drug use you can speak to someone confidentially and get information that might be able to help you.
+Your GP will be able to give advice and talk you through support options available, and our Healthy Sandwell team will be able to signpost you to local support and services too.

 Lots of people feel under pressure to take drugs, especially if your friends are experimenting with new substances.
 The reality is most people don’t take drugs!
 Do some research on different drugs and speak to wider circles of friends and even family about their thoughts.
-Knowing your mind and feeling informed about different substances, will help you make decisions about drug use.
+Knowing your mind and feeling informed about different substances will help you make decisions about drug use.